JamesClarke7283/OneTimePadUI/Docs/Help/crypt.md

  Will Decrypt the text inputted into the Message/ Ciphertext Input Box.

  #### CharSet Button
  Allows users to pick what Character Set to use.
+Choices available are uppercase, lowercase, numerical or custom.

  #### Output Box
  Will Display the Finished text, whether Encypted or Decrypted.